Ada-Developers-Academy/jump-start-live/lessons/day1/readme.md

   Her birthday is 34 days from today, on August 11th.
   She is a(n) actress.
   ```

+## Homework
+* Review your [Candy Machine](https://github.com/Ada-Developers-Academy/jump-start/blob/master/lessons/10-programming-expressions/assignments/candy-machine.md) solution and be prepared to talk with others about your code

 ## Resources
 * [Good style madlibs](code/good_style_madlibs.rb)